Tiffany Nicole Smith, David Price’s Wife: 5 Fast Facts You Need to Know

-Dirk Hayhurst…COULDNT hack it…Tom Verducci wasn’t even a water boy in high school…but yet they can still bash a player…SAVE IT NERDS
+“He did it in the garage, which was perfect for us, because we’re not super public people,” she told the outlet.

-According to ESPN, Price also muttered the same “nerds” insult when he walked away from reporters after the game.
-It didn’t take long for the internet to respond to Price and criticize his decision to list his diamond accomplishments as well.
-In the end, the pitcher apologized via Twitter:
+Before the wedding, they learned they were expecting.
+Instead of tying the knot in Miami, as originally planned, the couple said their vows in Maui in 2016 in a combination wedding-Thanksgiving celebration.

-3. Smith Graduated From Kansas State & Is an Avid Wildcats Fan
+3. She Graduated From Kansas State & Is an Avid Wildcats Fan

 As if her Twitter handle weren’t enough of a clue, Smith is a graduate of Kansas State and it just takes a scroll through her social media profile to realize she’s emotionally invested in the success of her alma mater’s sports teams.